Ferrite-FEM/Ferrite.jl/docs/src/manual/boundary_conditions.md

 ## Robin Boundary Conditions
 Robin boundary condition, also known as mixed boundary condition, is a type of boundary condition used in mathematical and physical models to describe the behavior of a system at the boundary.In the context of partial differential equations (PDEs), which are equations involving multiple variables and their partial derivatives, a Robin boundary condition combines elements of both Dirichlet and Neumann boundary conditions.
 From the standard form of KU = F, the additional Robin boundary modifies the element assembly as follows:

+Firstly, Robin BC can be described as follows in a more general sense:

 ```math
 a\,u + b\, q_\mathrm{n} = a\,u + b\, \mathbf{q} \cdot \mathbf{n} = g_\mathrm{R} \quad \text{for all } \mathbf{x} \in \Gamma_\mathrm{R}